This loop follows mostly singletrack trails with a soft running surface. What makes it special? Here's what:

 6. Mowich Lake itself.

-A NW Forest Pass is required at the trailhead.
+A National Park Pass is required at the trailhead.
 The trailhead has one public restroom.
 Because you run a portion of the Wonderland Trail

 you'll meet lots of interesting people with big backpacks on their multi-day hikes.